winitzki/scall/tutorial/programming_dhall.md

 ## Combinators for functors and contrafunctors

 Functors and contrafunctors may be built only in a fixed number of ways, because there is a fixed number of ways one may define type constructors in Dhall (without using dependent types).
-We will now enumerate all those ways.
-The result is a set of standard combinators that create larger (contra)functors from smaller ones.
+We will now enumerate all those ways and obtain a set of standard combinators that create larger (contra)functors from smaller ones.

 All the combinators preserve functor laws; the created new functor evidence values are automatically lawful.
 This is proved in "The Science of Functional Programming", Chapter 6.